-You have a 720 and a 3.75 GPA.
-You have solid career progress and glowing recommendations.
+You have a 720 GMAT score and a 3.75 GPA.
+You have made solid career progress and procured glowing recommendations.
 You have been actively volunteering in your community for years.
-You worked hard on your application and got your interviews, where you felt you did well.
-And….
-You did not get in.
-So, you must have done something terribly wrong in your interview, right?
-You must have unwittingly made a mess of your essays, right?
-Your profile is strong so your execution is off, right?
+You worked hard on your application and landed an interview at your target school, where you felt you did well.
+But… you did not get in.
+You must have done something terribly wrong in your interview or unwittingly made a mess of your essays, right?
 Not necessarily.

-Recently, I visited with the admissions director at a top MBA program, who explained that his school does not give feedback to rejected candidates because it is simply a waste of the candidate and admissions staff’s time.
-Off the record, the admissions director told us that the school would need to nitpick in order to give candidates something to work on and to ensure that they filled the time during these feedback sessions.
-He explained that nine times out of ten, the feedback that they offered to weaker candidates was patently obvious and that countless strong applicants had done nothing wrong at all.
-In fact, most candidates had created their best applications, but there were only so many places in the class and they just lost a numbers game.
+We recently spoke with the admissions director at a top MBA program who explained that his school does not give feedback to rejected candidates because it is simply a waste of the candidate’s and admissions staff’s time.
+The admissions director told us that the school would need to nitpick in order to give candidates something to work on and to ensure that they filled the time during these hypothetical feedback sessions.
+He explained that nine times out of ten, the feedback that they offered to weaker candidates would be patently obvious and that countless strong applicants had done nothing wrong at all.
+In fact, most candidates create their best applications, but space is simply limited in the class.

-So, while this may not be comforting, if you have been rejected, you may just have been the victim of a competitive process during a competitive year.
+Although this may not be comforting if you were rejected, you may just have been the victim of a competitive process during a competitive year.
 We suggest that you honestly assess your own candidacy and consider staying the course as you continue applying.
 Spending significant time revamping your applications may be a waste of time and a losing strategy.
 Patience may prove beneficial in the long term.